Missouri has sent nearly 80 percent more absentee ballots compared to 2016 election

-JEFFERSON CITY, Mo. – The Missouri Secretary of State is urging voters who are using mail-in and absentee ballots to send back their completed ballots as soon as possible.
+JEFFERSON CITY, Mo.
+(KTVI)– The Missouri Secretary of State is urging voters who are using mail-in and absentee ballots to send back their completed ballots as soon as possible.

 Voters have rushed out and requested their mail-in ballot but there are some mistakes voters are making that are keeping their votes from counting.